amitramachandran/webscrappingselenium/README.md

 # webscrappingselenium
-this python script is for web-scrapping using the selenium module
+this python script is for web-scrapping a website accessed via VPN using the selenium module